Skip to main content

 When the level of chronic anxiety exceeds the coping capacity of the unit, the result is symptoms in the most vulnerable area of the family unit.
 This could mean symptoms in a spouse, in the couple relationship or symptoms in one or more children (see Nuclear Family Projection Process).
 There are three broad categories of individual symptoms: a) physical; b) psychological/psychiatric; and c) social.
 Symptoms in the relationships include conflict, distancing toward or including cutoff, and triangling.
 Triangling can move up into the extended family, out into the workplace or an affair or through projection down toward the children.

-When parents are unable to deal with their undifferentiation and its accompanying anxiety between themselves, one (or more) of the children can be pulled into the tension in a way that, over time, compromises the normal development of a self in that child.
-Children can be triangled into the tension by one parent taking the child’s side over against the other parent.
+When parents cannot deal with their undifferentiation and its accompanying anxiety between themselves, one (or more) of the children can be pulled into the tension in a way that, over time, compromises the normal development of a self in that child.
+Children can be triangled into the tension by one parent taking the child’s side over against the other.
 Children quickly begin to play their part in this process.
-Over time this can result in the child viewing one parent in an overly positive light and the other parent in an overly negative light.
-The difficulty for the child is that their own energy for development of self, to some extent, gets directed more to maintaining one’s position in the triangles than to their own natural life course.
+Over time, this can result in the child viewing one parent in an overly positive light and the other in an unduly negative light.
+The difficulty for the child is that their energy for the development of self, to some extent, gets directed more to maintaining one’s position in the triangles than to their natural life course.

-One of the significant factors shaping the functioning of individual family members is their sibling position.
+One significant factor shaping individual family members’ functioning is their sibling position.
 Dr. Bowen incorporated the research on sibling position done by the late Dr. Walter Toman, an Austrian psychologist.
 In Bowen theory, sibling position represents both the work of Dr. Toman and Dr. Bowen’s understanding of the impact of the family projection process on the developmental course followed by a child.

-The following is an example of emotional process acting on a particular sibling position.
-Eldest children are naturally trained in family to take on greater levels of leadership and responsibility in and for the family in the next generation.
-When an eldest child becomes the focus of the family projection process, the natural eldest abilities can be exaggerated or weakened.
-When weakening is the result, the usually capable and accomplished eldest functions more toward a helpless youngest.
-When exaggeration is the pattern, the eldest’s behavior takes on the harsher side of leadership; e.g. dominating, domineering, bossy, authoritarian behaviors.
+The following exemplifies an emotional process acting on a particular sibling position.
+Eldest children are naturally trained to take on greater leadership and responsibility.
+This is both in and for the family in the next generation.
+If the family projection process is on the eldest, the natural eldest abilities can be exaggerated or weakened.
+However, if weakening is the result, the usually capable and accomplished eldest functions more toward the helpless youngest.
+When exaggeration is the pattern, the eldest’s behaviour takes on the harsher side of leadership.
+For example, dominating, domineering, bossy, authoritarian behaviours.

 Distancing is one of the hard-wired coping mechanisms for dealing with real or imagined threats to one’s well-being.
 We know it most stereotypically as the flight component of the stress response.
-It was one of the relationship mechanisms listed under Nuclear Family Emotional Process.
+The Nuclear Family Emotional Process includes the mechanism of emotional cut-off.

-Families, and individuals within families, vary in the degree to which they use distance as a major coping mechanism.
-When distance becomes entrenched as a way of life in a multigenerational family system, the older and younger generations end up cut-off from one another emotionally.
-Geographic distancing is often involved.
-However, living far apart doesn’t necessarily mean being cut-off.
-The important criteria is the degree to which important aspects of one another’s lives are being openly discussed and responsibly acted upon.
+Individuals within families vary in how they use distance as a major coping mechanism.
+Distance becomes entrenched as a way of life in a multigenerational family system.
+With this, the older and younger generations end up emotionally cut off from one another.
+This often includes geographic distancing.
+However, living far apart doesn’t necessarily mean being cut off.
+The important criterion is that important aspects of one another’s lives are openly discussed and responsibly acted upon.

-Humans need a certain quantity and quality of emotional contact with important others to function responsibly in all dimensions of their lives.
-Individuals who are emotionally cut-off from their families tend to use their workplace and friendships as a substitute family.
-Research on emotional cut-off seems to corroborate Dr. Bowen’s observations that the natural emotional system of the family is a more effective emotional field to be in active contact with.
-In these studies, grandchildren and great-grandchildren were shown to be the freest in pursing a responsible life course for themselves when they had active emotional contact with the previous generations.
+Humans need a certain quantity and quality of emotional contact with important others to function responsibly.
+Individuals who are emotionally cut off from their families tend to use their workplace and friendships as a substitute family.
+Research on emotional cut-off seems to corroborate one Dr. Bowen’s observations.
+He found that the family’s emotional system is a more effective emotional field with which to be in active contact.
+In these studies, grandchildren and great-grandchildren were shown to be the freest in pursuing a responsible life course when they had active emotional contact with the previous generations.

 Defining a Self

-This concept represents the application of Bowen theory to daily living in all areas of life through a long-term effort to live the principles of differentiation.
-Differentiation as a process involves both developing the strength to define oneself in one’s important relationships and gaining greater ability to manage one’s anxiety-driven reactions.
-Relationships with one’s partner, child, siblings, boss, co-worker, friend are all important to define and manage self in order to contribute to the best outcome for everyone.
-However, the emotional field of the family at the parent, grandparent, even great-grandparent levels remains the most effective emotional arena for long-term development and integration of oneself as a person.
+This concept represents the application of Bowen theory in all areas of life.
+It requires a long-term effort to live the principles of differentiation.
+Differentiation as a process involves developing the strength to define oneself in one’s important relationships.
+It also involves gaining a greater ability to manage one’s anxiety-driven reactions.
+Relationships with one’s family, co-workers, and friends are all important in defining oneself.
+This, in turn, contributes to the best outcome for everyone.
+However, the emotional field of the family is the most effective for the long-term development of oneself as a person.

-Chronic patterns of reactivity in thinking, feeling and behavior develop in the emotional field of one’s family while growing up.
-In adulthood, everyone can recognize the emotional shift in oneself as an adult child when making plans to visit parents, or in oneself as a parent when one’s child is planning a visit home.
-The challenge of differentiation of self is first to see and take responsibility for one’s own part in keeping alive chronic patterns of reactivity.
+Chronic patterns of reactivity in thinking, feeling and behaviour develop in the emotional field of one’s family while growing up.
+Adults can recognize the emotional shift in themselves when planning to visit their parents.
+Or in oneself as a parent when one’s child plans a visit home.
+The challenge of differentiation of self is to see and take responsibility for one’s part chronic patterns of reactivity.
 The integration of self at ever more subtle levels requires behavioural change.
-Base level shifts in differentiation include shifts in our impulse control from the cellular level to the psycho/social level of thinking, feeling and interacting.
-At the cellular level, it has much to do with using our observational and self-reflective abilities to gain greater conscious control over our stress response.
-At the psycho-social level, it involves increasing our ability to think, perceive, speak and act from a fact-based rather than a feeling-based assessment.
-Feelings then become one of the facts that provide valuable information in deciding what to do in a given situation rather than the emotional lens which colours and distorts perceptions and decision-making.
+Shifts in the basic level of differentiation include shifts in our impulse control.
+This is from the cellular level to the psychological/social level of thinking, feeling and interacting.
+It has much to do with using our observational and self-reflective abilities to gain conscious control over our stress response.
+The psychological level involves our ability to think, perceive, speak and act based on facts versus feelings.
+Feelings can be helpful information when deciding what to do in a given situation.
+Rather than having feelings colour and distort perceptions and decision-making.